develephant/coronium-core-docs/docs-src/docs/ssl.md

 ## Let's Encrypt

 !!!
 Danger
-    ___Do not continue with this guide until you have an active domain name for your SkyTable server that you can reach through your web browser.___
+    ___Do not continue with this guide until you have an active domain name for your Coronium Core server that you can reach through your web browser.___

 To move your Coronium Core server over to HTTPS, perform the following steps: